 With so many different strategies available, how much you should invest in SEO directly depends on how much you want to get out of it.
 The cost of SEO and how much you can expect to get out of it depends on a few things:

 - Where does your site rank right now?
-Developing an SEO strategy for a brand new site take a longer period of time and more investment than continuing optimization for a site that’s already established.
+Developing an SEO strategy for a brand new site takes a longer period of time and more investment than continuing optimization for a site that’s already established.

 - How much are you willing to do?
 Including targeted keywords in your copy is just the first step.
 If you’re looking to rank in a competitive industry, for example, you can go further by investing in link building campaigns where your SEO team reaches out to bloggers and other content creators asking them to link to your content.